CMACH508/cs230/README.md

 Here are some suggestions for you.
 * input data:
 image size should be 28x28
-normalize image data to [0,1], numpy float32 type
+normalize image data to [0,1] and set it to numpy float32 type

 * inference:
 predict the categories of the 10 images